 The internal access road is to include a turning circle located outside the Stage 1 Rehabilitation Area that is sufficient for the safe turning of haulage trucks.

 The entire length of the internal access road (other than the bitumen sealed area adjoining the access point) and turning circle is to be constructed of a dust suppressant material that is to be maintained at all times.

+The seven (7) car parking spaces identified on the approved amended Site Plan under Condition 2 are to be located on an all weather gravel surface, with wheel stops and line-o-dots to delineate each space.

-Reason: To reduce dust impacts on adjoining road users and properties.
+Reason: To reduce dust impacts on adjoining road users and properties and to ensure that adequate off-street parking is provided

 Dust Mitigation Works